-Other Reporting Required By Government Auditing Standards
+Other Reporting Required by Government Auditing Standards

-In accordance with Government Auditing Standards, we have also issued our report dated March 21, 2022 on our consideration of the City of Hawaiian Gardens' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Hawaiian Gardens' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 12, 2022, on our consideration of the City of Hawaiian Gardens, California's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Hawaiian Gardens, California's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Hawaiian Gardens, California's internal control over financial reporting and compliance.

-Gruber and Lopez, Inc. Gruber and lopez, Inc. Newport Beach, California March 21, 2022 MANAGEMENTS' DISCUSSION AND ANALYSIS
+Gruber and Lopez, Inc. Gruber and Lopez, Inc. Newport Beach, California December 15, 2022 MANAGEMENTS' DISCUSSION AND ANALYSIS

-CITY OF HAWAIIAN GARDENS MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2021
+CITY OF HAWAIIAN GARDENS MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2022

-As management of the City of Hawaiian Gardens (City), we offer readers of the City's financial statements this narrative overview and analysis of the financial activities for the fiscal year ended June 30, 2021.
+As management of the City of Hawaiian Gardens (City), we offer readers of the City's financial statements this narrative overview and analysis of the financial activities for the fiscal year ended June 30, 2022.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our letter of transmittal, found in the introductory section of this report, and with the basic financial statements which follow this section.